hmdfsn/hmdfsn.github.io/index.md

   feature: 1.png
 ---

-I am a Ph.D. candidate in the <a href="http://cs.njit.edu/"> Department of Computer Science </a> at <a href="http://www.njit.edu/"> NJIT</a>, under the supervision of Prof. <a href="https://web.njit.edu/~crix/"> Reza Curtmola</a>.
+I am a PhD graduate in computer science from New Jersey Institute of Technology (<a href="http://www.njit.edu/">NJIT</a>).
+Currently, I am working as a research scientist at Cybersecurity Research Center at NJIT.
-Currently, I am working on the software supply chain security aiming to ensure the integrity of the software from initiation to end-user installation.
+My work focuses on improving the integrity of the software supply chain from initiation to end-user installation.
-I am also interested in pretty much everything related to virtualization-based security, operating system security, and malware analysis.
+I am also interested in virtualization-based security, operating system security, and malware analysis.